maurineA/random-events-project1/README.md

 </ul>

 # How To Use
 <ul>
+<li>Use this link  https://maurinea.github.io/random-events-project1/ on the browser or</li>
 <li>start the live server</li>
 <li>Click the button to generate random events as many as you want</li>
 <li>Input your own events and submit</li>